As an undergraduate student, you are required to register your optional modules for the upcoming 2025/26 Academic Year.

 Q - What are Mandatory, Required and Optional modules?

-A - Mandatory modules will be pre-registered for you.
-This means that you must take the subject in order to qualify for your degree, but you must also pass it with a mark of at least 40%* in order to progress to the next year of your studies.
+Mandatory modules will be pre-registered for you.
+This means you must take these modules to qualify for your degree.
+You must also pass these modules with a mark of at least 40%* (*FHEQ level 7 modules will be 50) to progress to your next year of study.
 The University's rules on compensation of failed grades do not apply to mandatory modules.
-As with required modules, you will be pre-registered for your mandatory modules.

-Required modules are essential parts of a degree programme.
-You must take those modules in order to progress to the next year of your studies.
-For this reason we will pre-select those modules for you based on the degree programme you have chosen.
-The University rules provide students with a small degree of tolerance in relation to failed modules which are required parts of their degree.
-See the compensation rules in the University's Code of Practice on Assessment.
+Required modules are essential parts of your degree programme.
+You must take these modules to progress to the next year of your studies.
+For this reason, we will pre-select those modules for you based on your degree programme.
+The University’s assessment rules give you a small degree of tolerance for failed required modules.
+You can find more information about these compensation rules in the University's Code of Practice on Assessment.
 As noted above, if your programme has required modules these will be pre-registered for you.

 Q - I am a student of Medicine, Dentistry, Veterinary or Health Science, do I need to select modules?

-Please note that if you are a Medicine, Veterinary, Dentistry and Health Sciences undergraduate student, you are not required to select modules online.
+No, if you are a Medicine, Veterinary, Dentistry and Health Sciences undergraduate student, you are not required to select modules online as part of this process.

 Q - I’d like some more information about a module before selecting.
 How do I find it?

-A – We’d encourage you to thoroughly research your choices before module registration day on Wednesday, 1 May, but if you require additional information once the Module Registration Portal has opened you will find that each module title will be hyperlinked and this will take you to the module details page.
+We’d encourage you to thoroughly research your choices before module registration opens on Wednesday, 30 April; please get in touch with your school or department for more information about the optional modules available to you.
+If you need additional information once Module Registration has opened, you’ll find that each module title will be linked and this will take you to the module details page.

 This will include information on: